jessijzhao/microbe/README.md

 # microbe

-A set of **microbe**nchmarks that compares [Opacus](https://github.com/pytorch/opacus) layers (both [basic modules](https://github.com/pytorch/opacus/tree/main/opacus/grad_sample) and [more complex layers](https://github.com/pytorch/opacus/tree/main/opacus/layers)) to their respective [torch.nn](https://pytorch.org/docs/stable/nn.html) counterparts.
+A set of **microbe**nchmarks for [Opacus](https://opacus.ai), a library that enables training PyTorch models with differential privacy.

+These microbenchmarks measure runtime and memory for both [basic modules](https://github.com/pytorch/opacus/tree/main/opacus/grad_sample) and [more complex layers](https://github.com/pytorch/opacus/tree/main/opacus/layers), as well as their respective [torch.nn](https://pytorch.org/docs/stable/nn.html) counterparts.

 ## Contents

-- [run_benchmarks.py](run_benchmarks.py) runs all benchmarks in a given config file and writes out the results as pickle files to results/raw
+- [run_benchmarks.py](run_benchmarks.py) runs a list of benchmarks based on the given config file and writes out the results as pickle files to `results/raw` (by default)

+- [benchmark_layer.py](benchmark_layer.py) benchmarks a single layer at the given batch size for both runtime and memory

-- [config.json](config.json) contains an example JSON config to run benchmarks with
+- [config.json](config.json) contains an example JSON config for running benchmarks

-- [layers.py](layers.py) implements each layer, its input, and the forward/backward pass for each layer
+- [layers.py](layers.py) implements each layer with its corresponding inputs/outputs, moving each component to device, and collecting respective memory statistics

+- [utils.py](utils.py) implements helper functions, e.g. for saving results as pickle files

-- [results](results) contains notebooks for analyzing and plotting the benchmarking results
+- [tests](tests) contains tests for each individual function

 ## Benchmarks